 It is acquired without formality, by the sole fact of the creation of the work.

 Your work is therefore protected from the day you created it, regardless of the form of expression, genre, merit and destination.
 You benefit from your moral rights (right to respect for his name, his quality and his work) and patrimonial rights (right of representation and reproduction).

 In case of dispute, failing to have protected the work through filing an industrial design or model, the creation date may be demonstrated in particular through the Soleau envelope.
 This is a simple and inexpensive way to build a proof of one's creation and the date.
 On the other hand, the filing does not offer in itself any protection.
 There is therefore no exclusive right.
 Thus, INPI offers you a five years guardianship, renewable once.

-The timestamping system (see Timestamping) is an effective solution for determining the date of creation, its author and its content in the framework of pre-litigation (see Pre-litigation) or legal action (see Litigation).
+The timestamping system (see Data timestamping) is an effective solution for determining the date of creation, its author and its content in the framework of pre-litigation (see Pre-litigation) or legal action (see Litigation).

 These pieces of evidence can prove to be essential in a dispute and our experts are at your disposal to develop these points.